-The Aviation Circularity Consortium (ACC) today released its 2050 Industry Roadmap, a series of recommendations for creating a circular economy model and contributing to global sustainability goals.
+The Aviation Circularity Consortium (ACC) has released its 2050 Industry Roadmap, a series of recommendations for creating a circular economy model and contributing to global sustainability goals.
 The ACC, which launched in April this year, is a network of organisations working to accelerate supply chain decarbonisation by creating value from end-of-life retired aircraft, particularly the high-grade materials they contain such as aluminium, titanium, carbon fibre and composites.
 ACC members include Qantas, Jamco America, Nandina REM, Sumitomo Corporation Asia & Oceania, Titan Leasing, and Vaupell.

 The ACC says its roadmap lays out a course for the certification of low-emission, reprocessed high-quality materials and parts for use in aviation products and other critical industries.